SJTU-Intelligent-Optics-Lab/Cross-attention-learning-enables-real-time-nonuniform-rotational-distortion-correction-in-OCT/README.md

 # Cross-attention-learning-enables-real-time-nonuniform-rotational-distortion-correction-in-OCT

 This repository contains the code for the paper "Cross-attention learning enables real-time nonuniform rotational distortion correction in OCT".
-Here we provide the code for Details of implementation.
+Here we provide the code for details of implementation.
 Our approach achieves a substantial ∼3× speedup to real-time processing (26 ± 3 frames per second) and superior NURD correction performance.
 We hope this approach will contribute to the further development of endoscopic OCT technology and its multi-organ, multi-functional, multi-clinical scenario applications, as well as other rotational scanning imaging techniques such as intravascular ultrasound.

 ![Overview](images/img1.png)
 ![example of results](images/img2.png)